TiraLabra/2019_p2/en/timing/index.md

     * Preferably some tool for test coverage should be configured by now.
         * For java there are some instructions here for [PIT and jacoco](../maven-gradle).
 Codecov is also an option.
         * For other languages a code coverage should be provided each week for example through Codecov or github pages.
     * Checkstyle or a similar code quality reporting tool would also be beneficial.
+You may want to consult with an instructor if you are not coding in java.

 # Week 3: